Academic Credit Registration Requirements

 Please note: All fees are subject to change without notice by the Board of Regents.
 Visit the University's tuition and fee page for more information: http://www.unr.edu/tuition-and-fees

 Additional fees may be assessed to cover special costs or materials associated with the program.
 Please see any class notes that appear with course descriptions for more information.

 Nonresident fees are assessed where applicable; for more information visit the University's fees page.

 If a class is cancelled by Extended Studies, a full refund will be issued and enrolled students will be notified via phone and/or email.

-Except for 365 Learning or travel/field work courses, to which special provisions apply, refunds for courses are handled in accordance with the university's refund policies for on-campus courses.
+Except for travel/field work courses, to which special provisions apply, refunds for courses are handled in accordance with the university's refund policies for on-campus courses.